Born: June 28, 1971

 The Sacramento Kings selected Bobby with the 7th pick in the NBA Draft.
 Shortly after the beginning of the 1993–94 season, he was involved in an automobile accident.
 His SUV was hit by a truck and he was not wearing a seatbelt.
 Bobby was thrown from the car and badly injured.
 He was never more than a bench player after that.
 He returned to the court the following year and hung on through the 1997–98 season.

 After his NBA days, Bobby did a little scouting, but his main business was horse breeding.
 He learned the ropes at Monmouth Park.
 One of his horses, Songandaprayer, made it to the Kentucky Derby.
 Another horse, Praying for Cash, had good success on several New Jersey racetracks.
 In 2010, Bobby got back into basketball, joining Danny on the Wagner College coaching staff in 2010.
-At the start of the 2012, the Hurleys took their act to Rhode Island, where Danny is the head coach and Bobby is an assistant coach.
+In 2012–13, the Hurleys took their act to Rhode Island, where Danny was the head coach and Bobby his assistant.
+By the end of that season Bobby was named head coach of SUNY-Buffalo.
+Bobby took the Bulls to their first NCAA Tournament in 2015.